RWS/groupshare-api-powershell-toolkit/README.md

       ```powershell
       Get-Help SignIn
       ```
-    - Replace `Get-AuthenticationDetails` with the name of the cmdlet or function you want to learn more about.
+    - Replace `SignIn` with the name of the cmdlet or function you want to learn more about.

 3. Explore Additional Help Topics
     - To view a list of available cmdlets and functions in a module, use: